Cprudhomme/GeoTimeWFS/documentation/Wiki/pages/geojson_Uplift.md

-You then just have to click on "choose the file" and to click on the file you want to integrate and click on upload to integrate your file.
+You then just have to click on "choose the file" and to click on the file you want to integrate, then click on upload to integrate your file.
 ![Geo3](../images/Geo3.jpg)